ttvhipo/MunirFork/README.md

 > **UPDATE ALERT**
 > **NEW FEATURES AVAILABLE!**

-# Nova ☄
+# Munirfrok ☄

 ## Overview

-Nova is a versatile streaming platform designed to bring you a diverse collection of movies right to your fingertips.
+Munir is a versatile streaming platform designed to bring you a diverse collection of movies right to your fingertips.
 Whether you're into the latest blockbusters or timeless classics, Nova has something for everyone.

 ## Actively Maintained Fork